KxSystems/docs/docs/wp/disaster-management/index.md

 q)
 ```

-Now that the tickerplant is listening for messages from the feedhandler, we can start to look at the creation of this feed.
+Once the tickerplant is listening for messages from the feedhandler, we can start to look at how this feed was produced.
 The code sections of note within this are the following

 ```q
 // Open a connection to the tickerplant